REQUIRED MATERIALS

 ![]() |

-6. Work the small inner pocket
+6. Work on the small interior pocket

 ![]() |